BVE Trainsim: BVE Trainsim 5

 BVE Trainsim 5 was officially released on 5 September 2011 as the successor to BVE 4.

 In July 2008, the developer stated that he was rewriting BVE Trainsim from scratch because the previously released versions (BVE 2 and BVE 4) do not work with DirectX 9, and that the new version would support Windows Vista and Windows 7.

 The first BVE 5 version (ver.
 5.0.4265.3690) features a new format for storing train routes and route dependencies and a redesigned interface including a distance to next station indicator and a passenger comfort indicator.
 The latest version of BVE 5 is ver.
 5.7.6224.40815 which was released on 17 March 2017.

 The BVE 5 download page also includes a route converter which can convert BVE 4 routes into a format recognised by BVE 5.

 BVE Trainsim 6

 BVE Trainsim 6 Release Candidate was announced and made available to the public as the successor to BVE 5 on June 21, 2020.
 Full release of BVE Trainsim 6 was made available on September 23, 2020.

-BVE 6 is released as a 64-bit application, allowing for scenarios with larger data sizes and support for Windows 10 and Windows 8.1.
+BVE 6 is released as a 64-bit application, allowing for scenarios with larger data sizes and support for Windows 8.1, Windows 10 and Windows 11.
 BVE 6 also features support for 64-bit plugins, a new format for vehicle files and support for non-vertical cab gauges.

-Included in the new release is the Uchibo Line Scenario, demonstrating the new features available in BVE 6.
+Included in the new release is the Uchibō Line, a newly developed example scenario demonstrating the new features available in BVE 6.